cloud-coder/cascon2018-slackapp/lab00-preparation/README.md

 ## Create the IBM Cloud Cloudant service

-1. Open the IBM Cloudant console
+1. Open the IBM Cloudant console -> https://console.bluemix.net/catalog/services/cloudant
+      - You may need to first select  **Lite (free) plan**

 1. Create a Cloudant NoSQL DB service instance named **cloudant-for-slackapp**
+      - Select an *Available Authentication Method* from the drop down (eg. *Use both legacy credentials and IAM*) and click **create**

-1. Open the Cloudant service dashboard and create a new database named **registrations**
+1. On Cloudant service page, click **Launch Cloudant Dashboard** to open the Cloudant service dashboard and create a new database named **registrations**

 1. Select the database